Resources

 Coronavirus

-Initially reported in Wuhan in late 2019, the coronavirus illness is caused by the novel SARS-CoV-2 virus.
+Initially reported in Wuhan in late 2019, the novel SARS-CoV-2 virus causes the coronavirus illness.
 The disease quickly spread like wildfire, resulting in a pandemic.
-As of mid-October 2022, approximately 6.5 million people had died from the COVID -19 pandemic.
+As of mid-October 2022, approximately 6.5 million people had died from the COVID-19 pandemic.

 People contract COVID-19 when they inhale virus-containing droplets/aerosols and tiny airborne particles expelled by infected people while coughing, sneezing, or speaking.
 Symptoms typically appear two to 14 days after virus exposure, with most people tending to have mild to moderate symptoms such as fever, loss of smell, and tiredness.
 However, severe symptoms may be seen in those with other health problems such as diabetes, cardiovascular diseases, etc. There is no standard cure for COVID-19, but there are many ways to manage it, including oxygen support, antivirals, and, most importantly, vaccines.